EdgeLake/edgelake.github.io/docs/commands/metadata.md

 select a blockchain platform or a master node as their metadata storage, The metadata commands operate indistinguishably on the platform used.

+Notes:
-Note: The metadata commands start with the keyword blockchain, regardless if the metadata platform used.
+* The metadata commands start with the keyword blockchain, regardless if the metadata platform used.
+* Run **blockchain help** on the EdgeLake CLI for a complete list of the blockchain commands.

 ## Blockchain Seed
 The **blockchain seed** command pulls a copy of the metadata from a peer node.
 When a node is properly configured,